4-Chlorophenyl azide: Applications

 The use of azides is very important in a variety of different applications in organic and biological chemistry.
 Azides are used in the research of drug applications, in materials science, and also all throughout biology.
 A majority of the research that is conducted on azides pertains to the catalyst that is needed to create the azide itself.
 Previously stated, LAH was used for the conversion of the amine to the azide, but this is not always the most environmentally beneficial way of forming the desired product.
 Research is conducted in many different biological environments to see if a certain catalyst will be recyclable and/or environmentally friendly.

 One specific application of 4-chlorophenyl azide is in Friedel Crafts acylation and alkylation.
 The azide on 4-chlorophenyl azide acts as an electron withdrawing group since the azide has a partial positive charge that is withdrawing electrons from the ring.
 This means that the azide substituent acts as a meta director in Friedel Crafts acylation and alkylation.
 Consequently, the chloride on 4-chlorphenyl azide is a deactivating agent, but it also directs to the ortho/para positions on the aromatic ring.
 Due to the substituent effects on 4-chlorophenyl azide, acylation and alkylation would yield a major product that is newly substituted in the 3- and 5-positions on the aromatic ring.
 An example of this reaction is given below:

 Another application of 4-chlorophenyl azide is through the use of fungicides on plant pathogens.
 It is important to control fungal pathogens on plants so that there is a high crop yield during the harvesting season.
 A multitude of compounds were tested on plant seeds to test the effectiveness of the fungicide.
 4-Chlorophenyl Azide was a substituent bonded to the main molecular compound of which the entire research was conducted.

 Structure and Bonding

 4-chlorophenyl azide is an aryl azide.
 This is a benzene ring with an azide group and a chloride ion connected in the para position.
 The azide group is characterized by three nitrogen atoms connected together by two double bonds and is isoelectric with CO2.
-This forms a positive charge on the middle nitrogen and negative charges on the outside nitrogens.
-When connected in an aromatic ring, the extra charge on the outside is an important aspect of the molecules reactivity.
-This extra outside charge is able to stabilize the positive charge on the middle nitrogen and allow for the release of nitrogen gas, an important step in reactions that include 4-chlorophenyl azide.
-The size and structure of this molecule make it an important component in click chemistry.